10 Crazy Things Happening In Your Body Right Now

 3. Baby hears you (so watch what you say!).
-By 18 weeks gestation, baby’s ears will have fully developed, and she can very likely hear your voice, the vacuum and the dog barking.
-When you sing to her, she’s actually listening and may recognize the songs after birth as being extra-soothing.
+By 18 weeks gestation, the ears will have fully developed, and baby can very likely hear your voice, the vacuum and the dog barking.
+When you sing to baby, he or she’s actually listening and may recognize the songs after birth as being extra-soothing.

 4. If it’s a boy, he could be having erections (sorry, but it’s true).
 Even before birth, baby’s tiny reproductive system has started prepping.
 Between 20 and 23 weeks, a boy has already started making sperm.
 At that time, a girl’s ovaries and uterus are also fully formed, with a lifetime supply of eggs.

 5. The placenta is doing the work of four organs.
-Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps your baby eliminate waste, filters away bad things, supplies all her blood and feeds her.
+Sometimes called the “tree of life,” this organ (that you just recently grew!) is extremely elaborate and helps your baby eliminate waste, filters away bad things, supplies all his or her blood and feeds baby.
 Talk about the ultimate multitasker!

 8. (On a grosser note) Baby is making poop.
 As you near the midpoint of pregnancy, baby starts producing meconium, the black, tarry substance that he’ll expel soon after birth to fill his first dirty diaper.

 9. Baby can see the light.
-Around week 30, baby’s irises are completely formed, meaning she can see and might even react to light.
+Around week 30, the irises are completely formed, meaning baby can see and might even react to light.
 And surprisingly, it’s not always completely dark in there.
-If you lie in the direct sunshine, you might notice baby move to try to shield her eyes.
+If you lie in the direct sunshine, you might notice baby move to try to shield his or her eyes.

-10. Baby is rehearsing for his crying debut.
+10. Baby is rehearsing for his or her crying debut.
 Anticipating what it will be like to hear that first cry?
 Baby is too.
 Ultrasound photos have shown babies making crying and other facial expressions in the womb.
-This doesn’t mean he’s sad, though.
-Crying is actually an important skill for baby to master, since it will be his primary way of communicating with you during those first exciting weeks.
+This doesn’t mean baby’s sad, though.
+Crying is actually an important skill for baby to master, since it will be the primary way of communicating with you during those first exciting weeks.

 Plus, More from The Bump: